TrueBlocks/trueblocks-core/src/other/install/RUNNING_A_NODE.md

 which will return block 1001001 even if you're not running a local node.
 You may also set this variable in your shell init code.

 By default, so as to not over burden your hard drive, QuickBlocks does not cache every request.
-For example, the `getBlock` command only caches if you tell it to with the `--force` option, thus:
+For example, the `getBlock` command only caches if you tell it to with the [currently undocumented] `--force` option:

     FALLBACK=infura getBlock 1001001 --force